Discussion & Book Presentation | Futuring the Liberal Script #3: "Sortiermaschinen" with Steffen Mau at Literaturfestival Berlin

 Nora Bossong, writer, awarded with the Thomas Mann Prize 2020 and the Joseph Breitbach Prize 2020

-Yara Hoffmann, free journalist (moderation)
+Yara Hoffmann, independent journalist (moderation)

 Free Admission.
 Current hygiene regulations are followed.